zmanion/CVE/CNA_Rules_changes.md

 ### 10 "Sub-CNAs" Removed

 Formerly Section 2, "Sub-CNAs" is no longer in use as a term.
 Under the new rules, all CVE Program participants who can assign CVE IDs are CNAs or CNAs of Last Resort (CNA-LR).
+The rules formerly described under "Sub-CNAs" are now under Section 4 CNA Operational Rules

 ### 11 Moved Definitions

 Definitions are now in the [CVE Program Glossary](https://docs.google.com/document/d/1PV7DdToG8dWAubCR5sI73Cfdzkv_gk79oEvu-HJRqRQ/edit?usp=sharing).
-Formerly Appendix A.
+Formerly Appendix A. Note: CVE Record States are still under Appendix A.

 | Old | New |
 | :--- | :--- |